frankkopp/msfs_model_matching/README.md

 ## How it works:

-When started MatchMaker.exe searches recursively for aircraft.cfg file
+When started MatchMaker.exe searches recursively for aircraft.cfg files in the given folder
 - aircraft.cfg must contain these three data points otherwise it will be skipped:
     - base_container
     - icao_airline